dell/redfish-ansible-module/README.md

 ## Support

-Please note this code is provided as-is and not supported by Dell EMC.
+Please note this code is provided as-is and comes without support.

 ## Report problems or provide feedback